kush02/ECE-239AS-Reinforcement-Learning/README.md

 # ECE-239AS-Reinforcement-Learning
-This repo contains the project from the Reinforcement Learning course at UCLA.
+This repo contains the project and problem sets from the Reinforcement Learning course at UCLA.